hackgvl/nights/.github/ISSUE_TEMPLATE/promotion.md

 - [ ] Announce on OpenWorks’ Basecamp
 (https://www.reddit.com/r/greenville/search/?q=what%27s+happening+in+greenville&t=week).
 - [ ] Share via on other community boards / mailing lists - Synergy Mill, Beer & Napkins, StartUpGVL Slack, any other Meetup groups?
-- [ ] Ask Carolina Code School / Build Carolina to promote to their audience - ask Lauren McGlamery
+- [ ] Ask Build Carolina (Lauren McGlamery) to promote to their audience
 - [ ] Coordinate with the volunteer who is taking photos at the event for use in future promotions for HG Nights and other HG things.
 - [ ] Invite local writers / journalists to attend and cover the event
 - [ ] Considering mentioning any upcoming conferences